waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

 Obtain Goerli Ethers from faucet
 ---

-1. Ethers on Goerli test networks can be obtained from different faucets
+1. Ethers on Goerli test networks can be obtained from different faucets.
-2. Some of the faucets are as follows
+2. Some of the faucets are as follows:
     1. [https://goerlifaucet.com/](https://goerlifaucet.com/)
     2. [https://goerli-faucet.slock.it/](https://goerli-faucet.slock.it/)
     3. [https://goerli-faucet.pk910.de/](https://goerli-faucet.pk910.de/)
-    (NOTE: We have not tested the security of these faucets so please feel free to do your own research or obtain Gorli ethers from other faucets if needed)
+    (NOTE: We have not tested the security of these faucets so please feel free to do your own research or obtain Gorli ethers from other faucets if needed.)
-3. Please follow the instructions on the webpages of these faucets
+3. Please follow the instructions on the webpages of these faucets.
-4. A lot of faucets limit the Goerli ETH to 0.05 ETH/day
+4. A lot of faucets limit the Goerli ETH to 0.05 ETH/day.
 5. To obtain more eth, you can do some POW mining.
-One of those POW faucet is [https://goerli-faucet.pk910.de/](https://goerli-faucet.pk910.de/)
+One of those POW faucet is:
+     [https://goerli-faucet.pk910.de/](https://goerli-faucet.pk910.de/)
-6. Enter your Eth account address, accept Captcha and start mining
+6. Enter your Eth account address, accept Captcha and start mining.

     ![](https://i.imgur.com/IvHNsei.jpg)